 - iPod touch

-- 2nd Generation Apple TV
+- 2nd and 3rd Generation Apple TV

 - 6th Generation iPod nano (jailbreak not publicly available yet)